Slasher film: 1984

-Direct-to-video and series "The Silver Age" (1985–1995)
+1984–1995: Direct-to-video films and franchises

 Despite A Nightmare on Elm Street's success, fatigue hit the slasher genre, and its popularity had declined substantially.
 The home video revolution, fueled by the popularity of VHS, provided a new outlet for low-budget filmmaking.
 Without major studio backing for theatrical release, slasher films became second only to pornography in the home video market.
 The drop in budgets to accommodate a more economic approach was usually met with a decline in quality.
-Holdovers filmed during the Golden Age such as Too Scared to Scream (1985), The Mutilator (1985), Blood Rage (1987), Killer Party (1986) and Mountaintop Motel Massacre (1986) found video distribution.
+Holdovers filmed during the Golden Age such as Too Scared to Scream (filmed in 1981, released in 1985), The Mutilator (filmed in 1984, released in 1985), Blood Rage (filmed in 1983, released in 1987), Killer Party (filmed in 1984, released in 1986) and Mountaintop Motel Massacre (filmed in 1983, released in 1986) found video distribution.

 Mirroring the punk rock movement, novice filmmakers proved anyone could make a movie on home video, resulting in shot-on-video slashers Blood Cult (1985), The Ripper (1985), Spine (1986), Truth or Dare?
 (1986), Killer Workout (1987), and Death Spa (1989).
 Lesser-known horror properties Sleepaway Camp, The Slumber Party Massacre and Silent Night, Deadly Night became series on home video.
-The Hills Have Eyes Part 2 (1985) and Friday the 13th: A New Beginning (1985) were theatrically released but neither film was embraced like A Nightmare on Elm Street Part 2: Freddy's Revenge (1985), a sequel rushed into production.
-Distinguished by overtly homoerotic undertones, Freddy's Revenge became the highest grossing horror film of 1985 and inspired "dream" slashes Dreamaniac (1986), Bad Dreams (1988), Deadly Dreams (1988), and Dream Demon (1988).
+The Hills Have Eyes Part 2 (1985) and Friday the 13th: A New Beginning (1985) were theatrically released but neither film was embraced by fans or critics and took steep box office declines from their predecessors; still, Friday the 13th: A New Beginning was a modest hit opening at the top of the box office and finishing its run with 6.2 million admissions.
+Rushed into production, A Nightmare on Elm Street 2: Freddy's Revenge (1985) became the highest grossing horror film of 1985.
+The success of the first two Elm Street films inspired a wave of "dream" slashers that included Dreamaniac (1986), Bad Dreams (1988), Deadly Dreams (1988), and Dream Demon (1988).
+Of those films, Bad Dreams was a minor hit with 2.4 million admissions.